CONDITIONS OF SERVICE

 Reconnection or restoration of electricity service will occur only after the reason for disconnection or limitation is remedied.
 We're not liable for any damage related to the disconnection or limitation.

 If the service has been disconnected for a period of six months or longer, or for other safety-related reasons, the ESA must inspect and provide us with authorization for connection before we can reconnect the service.
 It's your responsibility to arrange and pay for the inspection, including remediation of any deficiencies identified by the ESA.

-Collection charges will apply if we make a trip to collect payment for an overdue account on-site, if we disconnect service, if we install a load limiter or reconnect your service.
+Collection charges will apply if we collect payment for an overdue account on-site, if we disconnect service, if we install a load limiter or if we reconnect your service.
 Charges will be applied to your account and are due on your next bill.

 Accuracy of information

 You have an obligation to provide us with information that is true, complete and correct.
 The information is used to provide customer service, deliver and/or supply electricity and manage customer accounts.
 We may verify the accuracy of all information provided.
 We reserve the right to disconnect service to your property if we're unable to establish your identity.